wopuv48/WCFTest_withiOS/README.md

 # WCFTest_withiOS
-calling method in WCFServer using Alamofire
+calling method in WCFServer using Alamofire.